30 Animal Welfare Blueprint Proposals submitted to Ministers, for consideration in the next Party Manifesto, 6 September 2019

 21. Ban trophy hunting imports.
 There is no justification to import hunting trophies.

 22. Introduce a national badger vaccination scheme instead of badger culling.
-We must end the culling of a protected species which scientists have urged makes no meaningful contribution to the control of Bovine TB in cattle.
+End the culling of a protected species which scientists have urged makes no meaningful contribution to the control of Bovine TB in cattle.

 23. Make pet theft a specific offence.
 Pets are distinct from inanimate objects and in sentencing, the courts must consider the fear, alarm and distress to the pet owners and not just monetary value.
 At least 5 dogs are stolen every day in England and Wales.